Why Does my Child with a Learning Disability Have Low Self-Esteem?

-Many children with learning disabilities suffer from low self-esteem.
-They often feel bad about themselves when they score poorly on tests or can’t read as well as their peers.
-They may frequency receive “red marks” all over their homework and quizzes, despite trying their very hardest, which can be demoralizing.
-Help empower and motivate your child with a learning disability with the ideas detailed below.
+Does your child suffer from low self-esteem?
+Do they often feel bad about themselves when they score poorly on tests or can’t read as well as their peers?
+Your child may frequently receive negative marks on their homework and quizzes, despite trying their very hardest, which can feel demoralizing to them.
+Help your child with a learning disability feel motivated and empowered with the tips detailed below.

 Praise their efforts